 Orientation can also be a time when teachers help students set goals for participating in the program and clarify expectations for course participants.
-Study skills, strategies for working independently, and computer skills can also be addressed.
+Study skills, strategies for working independently, digital literacy skills, and digital resilience can also be addressed.
 Finally, orientation provides a way for teachers to take care of “housekeeping” details, such as collecting contact information (e.g., a telephone number, email address, or Skype name).

 Elements of a Solid Orientation

 Some elements of orientation for distance learners are similar to what typically occurs for in-person classroom programs.
 Teachers and students are introduced, students learn how to use the curricular materials, and course requirements are discussed.
 Orientation must also include activities that establish realistic expectations for distance study and provide students with a sense of how their distance learning experience will proceed.
-Additionally, the screening activities spelled out in Chapter 3 generally occur during orientation.
+Additionally, the activities to assess readiness in Chapter 3 generally occur during orientation.
 The activities that should occur during an orientation session include:

 Covering these topics is particularly important because although students have an idea of what is likely to happen when they step into a classroom, they most often do not have relevant history or experience with distance education.